UstadMobile/door/README.md

 }
 ```

-Then create the database.
+3. Create and use the database in your code.
 Database creation is platform-specific, so it's best to use multiplatform dependency injection
 (such as KodeIN-DI) or create your own expect-actual function.

 JVM: